chenyzzn/chenyzzn.github.io/_pages/about.md

 **Using PHP, MySQL**
 Feb 2023 - June 2023
-- Developed a comprehensive online library system using PHP, CSS, and HTML, with a MySQL database.
+- Developed a comprehensive online library system utilizing PHP, CSS, and HTML, supported by a MySQL database.
+This system was architected to provide a robust framework that facilitates seamless management of library operations, ensuring reliability and scalability to meet user demands.
-- The system included robust backend functionalities such as administrator account management, inventory tracking, and member data management.
-On the client side, the system featured secure account registration and login, a fully integrated shopping cart, and seamless payment processing.
+- Implemented advanced back-end functionalities that empower both administrators and users.
+Key features include administrator account management for overseeing user activities, inventory tracking to maintain accurate records of library assets, and member profile management to enhance user engagement.
+The client-side interface was designed with a focus on user experience, incorporating secure account registration and login processes, an integrated shopping cart for easy access to resources, and reliable payment processing to streamline transactions.
-- Led the team in conceptualizing the project theme, while overseeing the coding of administrative functions and coordinating overall project management to ensure successful execution.
+- Directed the team in defining the project’s theme and strategic direction, fostering collaboration and innovation throughout the development process.
+Actively supervised progress while coordinating tasks across development, design, and testing phases to ensure timely and successful project completion.
+Through continuous refinement of system instructions, effectively addressed and resolved connectivity issues between different software windows, significantly enhancing overall system integration and performance.

 <br /><br /><br /><br />
 Integrating SDGs Environmental Awareness into Campus AR Game Design